Understanding Authorization Manager Role, Task, and Operation Definitions

 Tasks, like roles, are defined in a way that is appropriate to the organization.
-To define a task, you specify a name, a description, and some lower-level tasks and operations that are part of it.
+To define a task, you specify a name, a description, and some specific tasks and operations that are part of the task.
 You can also specify a VBScript or JScript authorization rule.

 Operations are small computer-level actions that are used to define tasks and usually are not relevant to an administrator.
 You define operations only in developer mode.

 You can set operation definitions at the application level, but not at the authorization store level or the scope level.